iarxm/csim-man/index.md

 #### Claim Your Score with or without Tag Team

 Claim the wave you decide to be scored on.
 Race in and tag your team mate.
 Repeat.

+#### Athlete Simulation Bots

+Future implementation - athlete engine's from WSL profiles which predict the performance and scores of such an athlete in relation to available set waves and their probabilities of turning a small wave into a large score.
+Bot simulation as if the athlete is surfing the heat remotely.

 ### Heat Title Notation